 - High availability and disaster recovery: SAP HANA supports high availability and disaster recovery to meet a broad range of service levels through an array of techniques – such as backup, storage mirroring, synchronous, asynchronous, and multitarget system replication, hot standby, auto restart, and auto failover.

 - SAP HANA extended application services: This is a built-in application server that enables development of services, such as REST and OData, as well as Web-based applications that can run on premises, in the cloud, and on mobile devices.

 - Application lifecycle management: Helps build and package applications, transport them from development to test to production, and deploy and upgrade them.

-- Application development tools: Offers lightweight development tools for data modeling and app development on-premises and in the Cloud.
-Alternatively, the ABAP programming language includes optimized features to build extensions to SAP applications.
+- Application development tools: Offers lightweight development tools for data modelling and app development on-premises and in the Cloud.
+Alternatively, the ABAP programming language includes optimised features to build extensions to SAP applications.